junxzm1990/x86-sok/artifact_eval/README.md

 ### Train a new model

-Here we use `coreutils` in our x86/x64 dataset as the dataset of training ByteWeight as an example.
+Here we use `coreutils` of our x86/x64 dataset to train the ByteWeight model as the example.

 #### Preprocess